Arrow Downward Arrow Downward Close Close Done Done Cart Cart clock clock

 As a result of the prehistoric migration of the Proto-Indo-European peoples from their original homeland between the Don and the Volga to the west, the ethnogenesis of the Slavs began in the first half of the 2nd millennium BC as a regional development of their own, not isolated from the other Indo-Germanic peoples, but together with them.
 These were in particular the Balts, with whom the Slavs lived in settlement neighbourhoods for centuries.
 The Eastern Slavs were also in contact with Finno-Ugric peoples (Uralians) for more than a millennium and a half.
 The division of the Slavic languages into an eastern (Russian, Ukrainian, Belarusian, etc.), southern (Slovenian, Croatian, Serbian, Bulgarian, etc.) and western (Polish, Sorbian, Czech, etc.) branch dates back to the 6th and 7th centuries AD.

 The oldest historical evidence of Slavic settlements dates back to the 1st half of the 1st millennium AD.
 At that time, the Slavs settled in a closed area that included the central and western part of Ukraine and bordering parts of Poland.
 The oldest Slavic names of waters have been preserved in this original Slavic homeland.
 There, Slavic tribes lived partly in community or in neighbourhood with Germanic tribes.
 The Goths, who at that time moved their residences from the lower Vistula towards the Black Sea coast, temporarily appeared as the ruling elite of the Slavs.
 Influences can also be found on the part of the steppe nomads from the southern Russian steppes, namely the Scythians, Sarmatians and Alans.
 Presumably Slavic troops contingents under the leadership of the Huns fought against the Western and Eastern Roman Empire.
-For the formation of the Slavic language (topogenesis), it was possible with some probability to identify an area between the middle Vistula or Bug and the middle Dnieper.
-However, not only migrations of the bearers of this language, but also the assimilation of people of different origins led to the "Slavization" of East Central and Eastern Europe.

 From about 500 onwards, an enormous expansion process unfolded, which made Slavic-speaking groups the dominant force in large parts of the area between the Elbe and Volga.